-For additional subject information, please contact Mrs Tracy Mackenzie, Head Teacher TAS.
+For additional course information, please contact Ms Tracy Mackenzie, Head Teacher TAS.

-Rationale for English Advanced
+English Advanced

 In the English Advanced course, students continue to explore opportunities that are offered by challenging texts to investigate complex and evocative ideas, to evaluate, emulate and employ powerful, creative and sophisticated ways to use language to make meaning, and to find enjoyment in literature.